 And of course, there’s pozole, which is the cenaduría’s most popular dish.
 It’s distinctly jalisciense (from Jalisco), though it’s popular in many distinct forms across Mexico.
 In the states of Zacatecas and Guerrero, for example, you’ll often find green pozole.

-Here at Cenaduría Memo, the pozole is red (add your own hot sauce on the side) and perfectly prepared with pork and corn hominy that explodes in your mouth.
+Here at Cenaduría Memo, the pozole is red (add your own hot sauce on the side) and perfectly prepared with pork and corn hominy.
 Top it off with fresh diced onion, cabbage, sliced radish, and limes brought to your table.